gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Nice way between a project directory and an absolute directory with the same path

 # Milestone 4

+## Story: Compile Objective-C source files using the Objective-C compiler

+### Open issues

+- Make toolchain extensible so that not every toolchain implementation necessarily provides every tool, and may provide additional tools beyond the built-in tools.
+- Fix `TargetPlatformConfiguration` so that it extensible, so that not every configuration supports every tool.
+- Incremental compilation.
+- Cross-compilation for iPhone.

+## Story: Compile Objective-C++ source files using the Objective-C++ compiler

+### Open issues

+- Incremental compilation.

 ## Story: Allow library binaries to be used as input to other libraries